Welcome to Knotzland, Pittsburgh’s eco-friendly bow tie capital

 Apparently, so is the rest of Pittsburgh.
 Knotzland’s bow ties are such a hot commodity, in fact, that they’ve even caught the eye of the city’s most committed bow tie champion: Lifespace’s own Jesse Wig.

-At our headquarters, we’ve seen our co-founder and lead realtor wear more bow ties than we’d assume most men do their entire lives.
+At our headquarters, we’ve seen our co-founder wear more bow ties than we’d assume most men do their entire lives.
 We’ve observed his meticulous bow tie selections across seasons, with both long- and short-sleeved button-downs, sometimes with T-shirts, during meetings, and — most often — just for the hell of it.

 So what happened when Pittsburgh’s bow tie guy met the creator of Knotzland through a mutual friend?